-The Pediatric Voice Program at Cleveland Clinic Children's includes experts from Pediatric Otolaryngology and Speech Language Pathology who uniquely focus on voice disorders in children and young adults.
+The Pediatric Voice Center at Cleveland Clinic Children's is a multidisciplinary clinic with experts from Pediatric Otolaryngology, Laryngology, and Speech Language Pathology who uniquely focus on voice disorders in children and young adults.

 Symptoms that your child may have a voice problem can include: hoarse or breathy voice, loss of voice, voice that is too soft or too loud, discomfort to talk or sing, effort/strain, or inappropriate pitch for the child’s age.

 Voice disorders require specialized tests and tools to determine the nature and extent of the problem.
 We will be asking you and your child questions about how his or her voice affects daily life.
 We work closely with Child Life to make your child as comfortable as possible while we listen to their voice, perform voice analysis, and perform videostroboscopy.
 Videostroboscopy involves using a small camera either through the nose or mouth to get high-definition pictures of your child's voicebox.
 We then work with you as a team to determine a treatment plan.

 Most voice problems are managed with behavioral voice therapy as first-line treatment.
 In addition to direct work with a speech-language pathologist who specializes in voice rehabilitation, families are trained in activities to complete at home to support improved and efficient voice use.
 The frequency of voice therapy sessions may vary, but will start with bi-weekly or monthly appointments, 30-60 minutes in duration.

 If surgery is recommended, our surgeons are trained in specialized techniques using a microscope that reduce tissue harm and promote faster healing.